-Our enthusiastic reservations team and community coordinators will work with you to fill your time on Fogo Island with activities and outings ideally suited for your family.
-With no waterslides or costumed cartoon characters in sight, your time at the Fogo Island Inn will be steeped in the care and culture of this remarkable place: a genuine felt experience for your family to cherish.
+Our enthusiastic Community Hosting Coordinators will work with you to fill your time on Fogo Island with activities and outings ideally suited for your family and the season.
+With no waterslides or costumed cartoon characters in sight, your time at the Fogo Island Inn will be steeped in the care and culture of this remarkable place: a genuinely felt experience for your family to cherish.

 Available in all of our Seven Seasons